 The Board believes that it is important to understand stockholder perspectives on the Company and foster long-term relationships with stockholders and, to that end, we have a policy of robust engagement with stockholders, with continuing outreach to and dialogue with all of our major investors on a range of issues, including corporate governance matters and environmental and social goals and initiatives.
 Such engagements with investors have been highly constructive.
-For example, based on stockholder feedback, we made a number of changes to our compensation program in the past few years, as discussed in more detail under "Compensation-Related Matters-Compensation Discussion and Analysis."
 The Board also provides a process for interested parties to send communications to the full Board, the non-management members of the Board, the lead independent director and the members of the Audit Committee.
 Any director may be contacted by writing to him or her c/o L Brands, Inc., Three Limited Parkway, Columbus, Ohio 43230 or emailing at boardofdirectors@lb.com.
 Any stockholder wishing to contact Audit Committee members may send an email to auditcommittee@lb.com.
 Communications that are not related to a director's duties and responsibilities as a Board member, a non-management director or an Audit Committee member may be excluded by the Office of the General Counsel, including, without limitation, solicitations and advertisements; junk mail; product-related communications; job referral materials such as resumes; surveys; and any other material that is determined to be illegal or otherwise inappropriate.
 The directors to whom such information is addressed are informed that the information has been removed and that it will be made available to such directors upon request.